 United will add new daily direct flights from Chicago’s O’Hare International Airport to Barcelona in Spain’s Catalonia region and Shannon in County Clare, Ireland in addition to its frequent Dublin and Madrid flights.
 This reportedly brings the total number of direct flights to different European cities to 14 which this airline claims the most offerings of any airline.

-According to an official United Airlines statement released yesterday, the airline has added “new service to three cities – Malaga, Spain; Stockholm, Sweden; and Dubai, UAE – as well as six more flights to some of the most popular destinations in Europe, including Rome, Paris, Barcelona, London, Berlin, and Shannon.
-In total, United will fly to 37 cities in Europe, Africa, India and the Middle East next summer, more destinations than all other U.S. airlines combined.”
+According to an official United Airlines statement released towards the end of 2022, the airline has added “new service to three cities – Malaga, Spain; Stockholm, Sweden; and Dubai, UAE – as well as six more flights to some of the most popular destinations in Europe, including Rome, Paris, Barcelona, London, Berlin, and Shannon.
+In total, United will fly to 37 cities in Europe, Africa, India, and the Middle East next summer, more destinations than all other U.S. airlines combined.”

-This summer saw historic levels of demand for travel to Europe, says the release, up by a huge 20% compared to 2019, and United is consequently developing its network to cater to the increased demand.
+The summer of 2022 saw historic levels of demand for travel to Europe, says the release, up by a huge 20% compared to 2019, and United is consequently developing its network to cater to the increased demand.

 “Next summer United is offering the best of both worlds: we’re making it easier for our customers to visit the most popular cities in Europe, but we’re also expanding our reach to give travelers access to new places they haven’t yet experienced,” said Patrick Quayle, senior vice president of global network planning and alliances at United.